ircdocs/modern-irc/index.md

 If the server supports capability negotiation, the [`CAP`](#cap-command) command suspends the registration process and immediately starts the [capability negotiation](#capability-negotiation) process.
 The capability negotiation process is resumed when the client sends `CAP END` to the server.

-If the client supports [`SASL`](#sasl) authentication, it should perform this after a successful `CAP ACK` of this capability from the server while registration is suspended.
+If the client supports [`SASL`](#sasl) authentication and wishes to authenticate with the server, it should attempt this after a successful `CAP ACK` of the `sasl` capability is received and while registration is suspended.

 The [`PASS`](#pass-command) command is not required for the connection to be registered, but if included it MUST precede the latter of the NICK and USER commands.

 The [`NICK`](#nick-command) and [`USER`](#user-command) commands are used to set the user's nickname, username, and "real name".
-Unless the registration is suspended by a CAP negotiation or the server is waiting to complete a hostname/ident lookup, these commands will end the registration process immediately.
+Unless the registration is suspended by a CAP negotiation or the server is waiting to complete another lookup (such as hostname or ident), these commands will end the registration process immediately.

 Upon successful completion of the registration process, the server MUST send the [`RPL_WELCOME`](#rpl_welcome) `(001)` and [`RPL_ISUPPORT`](#rpl_isupport) `(005)` numerics.
 The server SHOULD also send the Message of the Day (MOTD) if one exists (or [`ERR_NOMOTD`](#err_nomotd) if it does not), and MAY send other numerics.